JuanIrache/gopro-telemetry/readme.md

   - Create and document time inputs, Document outputs (gps time is utc, mp4 time is local)
   - Enable grouping packets per time unit / frame
 - Automated test interpretation
-- Use tolerant in more places, or maybe return raw if failed checks
 - Fix typos
 - Review console.log/error usage
 - Create additional package/option for converting the data to other formats